aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps4.rst

   sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds
   main() # invoke the main() game function

-See the flow chart below for a better understanding of what's happening in the code for the Hangman game overall.Your first task is just to understand the logic of the program, by matching up elements of the flow chart above with elements of the code below.
+See the flow chart below for a better understanding of what's happening in the code for the Hangman game overall.
+Your first task is just to understand the logic of the program, by matching up elements of the flow chart above with single numeric lines of the code below (which line of code corresponds to the box?).
+Answer in comments, below. *Each answer should be no more than 4 numbers that represent lines of code, but each question can be answered with 1 or 2 line numbers!*

 In later problems, you'll fill in a few details that aren't fully implemented in the code above.

 .. image:: Figures/HangmanFlowchart.jpg

-.. shortanswer:: ps4_1_a
+.. activecode:: ps_4_01

-   What line(s) of code in the above code window do what's mentioned in the flowchart's Box 1?
+   # What line(s) of code in the above code window do what's mentioned in the flowchart's Box 1?

-.. shortanswer:: ps4_1_b

-   What line(s) of code do what's mentioned in Box 2?
+   # What line(s) of code do what's mentioned in Box 2?

-.. shortanswer:: ps4_1_c

-   What line(s) of code do what's mentioned in Box 3?
+   #What line(s) of code do what's mentioned in Box 3?

-.. shortanswer:: ps4_1_d

-   What line(s) of code do what's mentioned in Box 4?
+   # What line(s) of code do what's mentioned in Box 4?

-.. shortanswer:: ps4_1_e

-   What line(s) of code do what's mentioned in Box 5?
+   # What line(s) of code do what's mentioned in Box 5?

-.. shortanswer:: ps4_1_f

-   What line(s) of code do what's mentioned in Box 6?
+   # What line(s) of code do what's mentioned in Box 6?

-.. shortanswer:: ps4_1_g

-   What line(s) of code do what's mentioned in Box 7?
+   # What line(s) of code do what's mentioned in Box 7?

-.. shortanswer:: ps4_1_h

-   What line(s) of code do what's mentioned in Box 8?
+   # What line(s) of code do what's mentioned in Box 8?

-.. shortanswer:: ps4_1_i

-   What line(s) of code do what's mentioned in Box 9?
+   # What line(s) of code do what's mentioned in Box 9?

-.. shortanswer:: ps4_1_j

-   What line(s) of code do what's mentioned in Box 10?
+   # What line(s) of code do what's mentioned in Box 10?

-.. shortanswer:: ps4_1_k

-   What line(s) of code do what's mentioned in Box 11?
+   # What line(s) of code do what's mentioned in Box 11?

-.. activecode:: ps_4_10
+.. activecode:: ps_4_02
    :language: python
    :autograde: unittest
    :hidecode:

-   **10.** The next task you have is to create a correct version of the ``blanked`` function.
+   **2.** The next task you have is to create a correct version of the ``blanked`` function.
 It should take 2 inputs: a word, and a string of the letters that have been guessed already.

    It should return a string with the same number of characters as the word, but with the UNrevealed characters replaced by an underscore (a ``_``).